paulcoghlan/pixse1/content/gallery/personal.md

 cover: "images/marcos-mayer-8_NI1WTqCGY-unsplash.jpg"
 ---

-This is the Personal collection
+This is the Personal collection - shouldn't be accessible from navigation because `browseable: false`.